hepcomm/hepmist/README.md

   - [Possible solutions](#possible-solutions)

 ## About
 This website aims to keep a comprehensive, up-to-date list of anomalies in high energy physics.
-If you notice some anomalies/proposed solutions/references are missing or any incorrect information, please don't hesitate to let us know.
+If you notice some anomalies/proposed solutions/references are missing or any incorrect information, please don't hesitate to create a pull request to propose changes.
 The step-by-step guide below will show you how to edit the table of anomalies and the pages for proposed explanations.

 ## How to edit ?